 My Beautiful Bride - A Review and Love Declaration (Part II)

-When this drama is not about a love so deep it is both beautiful and scary (see Part I of our review!), it is about the eternal struggle between good and evil, cops and criminals.
+between good and evil, cops and criminals.
 Fastfood lovers and vegans.
 Also, we discuss what worked and what did not work ... and spend quite some time on the ending.
 I am still not sure how I feel about it.

 I'm feeling some kind of way about this GIF...

-Yes, so it's not only what worked and what did not but also who worked out and who did not
+Yes, so it's not only what worked and what did not but also who worked out and who did not.

 Speaking of the writer and his problem with women: Park Hyeong Shik didn't get much in the way of explication, and yet we fully understood his situation in the past, his motivation for the choice he made, his regret over it, his love for Yoon Mi, his fear, and his disgust for both the criminals and himself.
 Especially himself, as he compounded earlier bad choices with more of the same.
 The writer did less with Hyeong-Shik than Yoon-Mi, and yet the end result was pretty fully realized.
 Is that the writer, or the actor?